syncfusion-content/flutter-docs/Flutter/chart/cartesian-chart-types.md

 ![Range column datalabel](images/cartesian-chart-types/range_column_datalabel.jpg)

-### Transposed range colummn
+### Transposed range column

 The [`isTransposed`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/isTransposed.html) property of [`CartesianSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries-class.html) is used to transpose the horizontal and vertical axes, to view the data in a different perspective.
-Using this feature, you can render range colummn chart.
+Using this feature, you can render range column chart.

 {% highlight dart %}